LucasZupan/PI-Pokemon/README.md

 ## Introduction

-This is a student individual project done as a first big assigment, in wich join all the technologies learned at SoyHenry bootcamp.
+This is a student individual project done as a first big assigment, in which join all the technologies learned at SoyHenry bootcamp.
-To check

-## Project Objetives
+## Project Objectives

 - Build a JavaScript App from scratch
 - Afirm and conect all the learned concepts in the Carreer